During school holidays parents feel like taxi drivers and ATMs. Here are 10 ideas that will not break the bank and all happen in or near to Lane Cove.

 Address: Home HQ Artarmon, Lower Ground, opposite PetStock

-If you have a dog and have not yet discovered the brand new fenced dog park at Blackman Park, now is the time to head down there with the kids and dog.
+If you have a dog and have not yet discovered the fenced dog park at Blackman Park, now is the time to head down there with the kids and dog.
 Take the bikes as well and when you have finished with the dog park, the kids can have a go on the bike park.
+It is also a great place to “test drive” a dog.
+Many of the owners are more than happy to talk to you about dogs and let your child pat their dogs with parental consent.

 This is a great idea.
 Your child paints a rock and then drops it in a local park.
 You then post a picture on a special Facebook page.
 All the details are here.

-Try Out the New Basketball/Netball Court at Kingsford Smith Oval
+Try Out the Basketball/Netball Court at Kingsford Smith Oval

-The basketball court/netball court is now completed.
-Get a group of friends together and have fun playing ball on Lane Cove only Full Size Public Tennis Court
+Get a group of friends together and have fun playing ball on Lane Cove only Full Size Public Basketball Court.

 Hughes Park is a great place to take the kids as it caters for kids of all ages with play equipment for the little ones and teenagers and you can explore the community gardens.
 Find out more here.